EHRI/rspub-gui/docs/rst/rsgui.select.rst

 Simple selection
 ++++++++++++++++
-Select the checkmark for `Simple selection: one directory`.
+Select the checkbox for `Simple selection: one directory`.
 Press the `Browse` button to select the directory that contains the resources that should be synchronized.

 ..
 HINT::